 Using your knife cut vertically and then diagonally to form diamonds.

-Fry in oil and set aside.
+Fry in oil in medium low flame until well cooked and crisp and set aside.

 Maida Biscuits are ready.

 Add the prepared Maida Biscuits to the mixture bowl.

 Take some oil used for frying Omapodi in a small kadai.
 Slowly add the roasted peanuts and fry them on medium low flame.